 Hashtags are making it much easier for users to search and discover businesses that are relevant to their interests.
 As we are a digital marketing agency that is aware of the impact of hashtags and utilizes them to help our clients reach a vast amount of potential customers, we want to take the time to explore with you the relevance of successful hashtags in order to understand the landscape of social media marketing and what it can do for a young, growing small business.

 At First Glance

-Twitter: Tweets with relevant hashtags will get 2x more retweets and more engagements than tweets without.
-Research study also shows that you should use one or two hashtags for your business tweets.
+Tweets with relevant hashtags will get 2x more retweets and more engagements than tweets without.
+The research study also shows that you should use one or two hashtags for your business tweets.
 One or two hashtags show a 21% higher engagement than those with three or more.
-Tweets with a couple hashtags also have a 55% likelihood of a retweet.
+Tweets with a couple of hashtags also have a 55% likelihood of a retweet.

 Now that we laid out the importance of successful hashtags and how to use them effectively, put it to work and see how it does.
 If you begin to feel overwhelmed in producing potent social media posts, employ the services of a digital marketing agency that has the expertise and the knowledge to develop strong marketing strategies and help your business attract increased engagement and traffic.